Where: Kooralbyn (Ramada Resort, Kooralbyn)

 Why: To look at the needs of local species to move, seasonally or otherwise, and what we can do to facilitate it

-Free entry (but either BYO lunch or buy it at the resort)
+Free entry (BYO lunch or buy it at the Resort)

 Many thanks to our sponsor Ramada Resort Kooralbyn, who are very supportive in many ways